core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 When using any of its Pairwise Sender Keys, a sender endpoint including the 'Partial IV' parameter in the protected message MUST use the current fresh value of the Sender Sequence Number from its Sender Context (see {{ssec-sender-recipient-context}}).
 That is, the same Sender Sequence Number space is used for all outgoing messages protected with Group OSCORE, thus limiting both storage and complexity.

-On the other hand, when combining one-to-many and one-to-one communication in the group, this may result in the Partial IV values moving forward more often.
-This can happen when a client engages in frequent, long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast.
+On the other hand, when combining group and pairwise communication modes, this may result in the Partial IV values moving forward more often.
+This can happen when a client engages in frequent or long sequences of one-to-one exchanges with servers in the group, by sending requests over unicast.

 As a consequence, replay checks may be invoked more often on the recipient side, where larger replay windows should be considered.